Lamprinii/SonarQube-scans-testing/README.md

 go test -json > test-report.json
 ```

-## For Ruby source files:

-- To be tested

 ## For JS/Python source files:

-1. Perform the sonar scan through any of the scanners provided (i.e: sonar scanner for gradle)
+1. Perform the sonar scan through any sonar-scanner CLI

 2. The analysis will be taken care of automatically without any further steps